Classroom Schedule & Registration

 Identify and comprehend the unique characteristics of corporate funders, the do's and don'ts in building corporate partnerships and what it takes to ultimately gaining their long-term support.

 To enter the program, interested applicants must:

-- have a computer (or access to one) and an email address to receive communications and reading materials
+- have a computer (or access to one) and an email address to receive communications from program coordinator

 Schedules, Fees & Registration